 The GPS coordinates sent from an iPhone, Blackberry, or Android device can all be interpreted and stored in a database.
 These are counted as location checkins and are cataloged to generate your profile history – all the while away from your computer screen!

 Runner-up serviceis still in the following with a close second.
 The web app shares very similar functionality with Foursquare wrapped around a groovy website and app design.
 Although the company hasn’t seen as much user growth in the past few months, the community is full of dedicated users connected to their mobile devices.

 With so many users flocking to their mobile apps to kill time, we can see inordinate amounts of potential for businesses.
 Advertisers are looking to pitch their products and have their links seen by targeted users.

 In most iOS devices, it’s possible to provide advertising blocks within your app.
 The most popular currently is AdMob, which provides contextual graphical ads for mobile screens.
 Apple has also begun releasing its own advertising brand iAds, which should be released to developers soon.

 Marketing for Apps

-The current trends seem to point towards larger applications becoming popular through brute force marketing techniques.
+The current trends seem to point toward larger applications becoming popular through brute-force marketing techniques.
 This includes developing a small website for your app explaining how it works and what the core features are.
-This can be spread by bloggers and social networking communities to increase level of interest.
+This can be spread by bloggers and social networking communities to increase the level of interest.

 This means Android developers need only target Android users, and similar scenarios with iOS and Blackberry/RIM developers.